Posted: 7/9/22 | July 9th, 2022

 Tours from 20 EUR.

 Walking tours are one of the best ways to get to know Berlin.
 There’s a lot of history, art, and little neighborhoods that you’ll never be able to really see without having a local show you around, and walking tours are one of my favorite ways to learn that insider knowledge.
-I definitely wouldn’t leave Berlin without taking a walking tour.
-There are some really niche ones that will really allow you to get into the quirky subcultures that Berlin is so famous for!
+Start with my favorite to get an overview of the city and then branch out from there!

 Get Your In-Depth Budget Guide to Europe!